-One thing to note, though, is how easily this can spread into lots of endeavors.
+However, one thing to note is how easily this can spread into lots of endeavors.
 Please remember that your highest priority is your blog.
-No matter if you post on Social Media or YouTube — your blog (and your email subscribers) should always have fresh content each week.
+Whether you post on Social Media or YouTube — your blog (and your email subscribers) should always have fresh content each week.
 Never sacrifice that for peripheral content.
 You won’t have to if you do this after you already have content prepared.

 That’s why it’s so essential to finish writing all posts for your blog and build a buffer.
 Then start building those external content opportunities.

 Scheduling Gives You Time to Polish Your Work

 Whenever I post an article, I do my best to go over it, squash grammar mistakes, read it out loud, and see where it needs improvement.

 But more often than not, I would go back to an article and then find out that I could have written some sentences differently.
 It’s a lost cause because I already sent that article to people’s inboxes.
 I could improve it for future blog visitors, but the people who matter the most don’t need to read the same piece twice — even if it’s improved.

 When you schedule your work ahead of time, this becomes an excellent opportunity to revisit your work before sending it out.
 You’ll be amazed by how we grow when we let our minds simmer on an idea.

 You could even do one better and send your work to a professional editor if you can afford it.
 That would be a game-changer as I’m not a native English speaker.
 I do my best, but there will always be things that an editor can improve in my work.

 No matter your situation, I firmly believe that giving a post time before revisiting it would impact the quality of your writing a lot for the better.